FuelLabs/fuel-docs/src/glossary.md

 ## ChainId

-A unique id for a blockchain.
+A unique ID for a blockchain.

 ## Client